colognerb/refugees/en/index.md

 You should have decent English/German skills and a strong interest in computers.
 Programming experience is very helpful and welcome, but not required.
 Everything else (laptops, location, drinks, etc.) will be provided by us.

-If you want to come to our meetings, it would be nice if you put your name into our [scheduling Doodle](http://doodle.com/poll/vspxtbxfvfxwpdtg), but it is not required.

 # Learning content